Nomination Guidelines and Award Conditions

-- Senior faculty: tenured faculty with a minimum of ten years of service at Brock.
+- Senior faculty: tenured faculty at Brock.

 A nomination shall remain in competition for two years.
 Unsuccessful nominees may withdraw their application from consideration for the second year or may update their dossiers.
 After two competitions, unsuccessful nominees may be renominated through the usual nomination process.

 Faculty members are to be nominated by two members of the Faculty of Humanities at Brock.
 The completed nomination form and the supporting documentation listed on page 3 of the Nomination Form should be submitted electronically to the Associate Dean, Research and Graduate Studies, Faculty of Humanities.

 Nominations will be adjudicated by a selection committee comprised of the immediate past recipient of the award, and a minimum of one faculty member and one staff member.
 The Committee recommends to the Dean, Faculty of Humanities, one or more of the nominees for the award, but it is not obliged to recommend any in a given year.
 The Dean, Faculty of Humanities, will make the final decision in consultation with the committee.